nitinkumar30/auto-book-covid-vaccine-slots/README.md

 - **Only valid for almost 15-16 minutes only**.
 The code will give a beep sound and stop.
 You need to re-run the code and give OTP.
 - Any wrong input will be declared as **wrong input** and **program will terminate** ⛔.
 So, read the steps carefully.
+- Captcha needs to be solved manually as it can't be automated.
+Some google captcha can be [automated](https://developers.google.com/recaptcha/docs/faq#what-happens-to-recaptcha-v1)

 ## How to run it 🏃
 > - Just extract it in a folder